andybons/ABVariants/README.md

 ========
 Experiments/Mods system for iOS and OS X

+Can be used for:
++ A/B testing
++ Experimental features
++ Trusted tester groups
++ Gradual feature rollouts

 This README details the Cocoa implementation of Variants.
 For general background, see [the general README](https://github.com/Medium/variants/).

 ## Detailed Design